-The discipline called Computer Science emphasizes problem solving based upon mathematical logic, the analysis of alternative solutions, the use of the scientific method of hypothesis development and testing, and the link between principles, creativity and implementation techniques.
+The discipline called computer science emphasizes problem solving based upon mathematical logic, the analysis of alternative solutions, the use of the scientific method of hypothesis development and testing, and the link between principles, creativity and implementation techniques.
 The experiences, challenges and discipline of computer science translate well into other areas and interests.
 The discipline is constantly changing; the student must be able to communicate well and learn new concepts throughout life.
-The Computer Science program at Elon is a rigorous one emphasizing the application and theory of computation.
-Students study programming languages, operating systems, algorithm analysis, artificial intelligence, game programming and parallel and distributed problem solving using computer technology.
+The Computer Sciences program at Elon is rigorous emphasizing the application and theory of computation.
+Students study programming languages, operating systems, algorithm analysis, artificial intelligence, game programming, and parallel and distributed problem solving using computer technology.

-The Computer Information Systems discipline centers on the development of systems that will improve the performance of people in organizations.
+The computer information systems discipline centers around the development of systems that will improve the performance of people in organizations.
 Information systems are vital to problem identification, analysis and decision making.
 These skills are integral parts of many fields of study.
 Students in information systems apply problem-solving techniques and programming skills to the design, implementation and maintenance of these information systems.
-Computer Information Systems at Elon is a hands-on program that gives the student a solid foundation in information systems, including knowledge and skills about networks, Web development, database development, systems analysis, application development and project management.
+The Computer Information Systems program at Elon is a hands-on program that gives the student a solid foundation in information systems, including knowledge and skills about networks, Web development, database development, systems analysis, application development and project management.

-Computing Sciences students at Elon have excellent access to both faculty and equipment including a wide array of computer hardware and software.
-The latest versions of over 50 software development tools are updated twice annually.
+Computing sciences students at Elon have excellent access to both faculty and equipment including a wide array of computer hardware and software.
+The latest versions of more than 50 software development tools are updated twice annually.
 Every computer is replaced every three years.
 Opportunities for various work and independent learning experiences that complement classroom learning are available.
-Other opportunities for involvement include the student chapter of the Association for Computing Machinery (ACM), participation in regional and local programming contests and independent study
+Other opportunities for involvement include the student chapter of the Association for Computing Machinery (ACM), participation in regional and local programming contests, and independent study and research.
+Graduates pursue employment in many areas of industry, business, education and government, as well as continuing study at the graduate level.